NathanielRecto/Cache-Controller/README.md

 ### Case 1 - Read Hit

-The CPU issues a read request.
-Since the valid bit is set and the tag matches, the controller reads data from SRAM and sends it to the CPU. `MEMSTRB` remains low because SDRAM is not accessed.
+The CPU issues a read request.2 Since the valid bit is set and the tag matches, the controller reads data from SRAM and sends it to the CPU. `MEMSTRB` remains low because SDRAM is not accessed.

 ![Case 1 Read Hit](assets/waveform-case-1-read-hit.png)